JoeSuber/OpenCV-Max-Build-Package-/README.md

 ....
 Above is older version.
 Changes video driver.
 Probably should reboot here .....

---- At least have another way to get on the web and look stuff up ---
+--- At least have another way to get on-line and look stuff up ---

 That being said, the following seems to be working well now circa Nov 17, 2013...